Using Roles and Permissions

 Permissions

-There are 7 permissions in MediaSilo that determine what users can do with assets
+There are 8 permissions in MediaSilo that determine what users can do with assets:

 View

 This is the basic permission for interacting with files in MediaSilo.
-This allows read only access to files without allowing users to modify or create files
+This allows read-only access to files without allowing users to modify or upload files.

 Delete

-This permission determine who can delete files in MediaSilo including the folders that may contain them.
+This permission determines who can delete files, including the folders that may contain them.

 Download